gmnprada/wanbioner/docs/README.md

 # Wanbioner Documentations

+### Authoring The Documentations

+If you re editing this docs make sure following this rules of changes as we treat this docs primarily on source of truth in the environment and collective that run wanbioner protocol.

+- Language is the first artificial intelligence , its even exist as AI enemy back in old school game so make sure you had high focus to edit the source of truth and agreements!
+- Make Sure Its Keep Consistent and Less Breaking Changes if you authoring this one.
+- Make Sure the Variable Name and Abbreviation is unique and had no collision in the scope of docs for later use in programming languange implementation.

 ### Abbreviaton and Definitions

 In Data Transfering ofter we make a shorter abbreviations trim some long words to be used shorter to fit in the package buffer on data protocol buffer mechanism, here is the official abbreviations and definitions should be interpreted as in variable naming.